pardot/api-docs/docs/kb/api-version-4/export.md

 }
 ```

-After sending the request as a `POST`, the response will be the following.
-From this response, the export has been queued for execution but has not started nor completed.
+After sending the request as a `POST`, the response is as follows.
+From this response we know the export is queued for execution but hasn't started or completed.
 We suggest waiting a few minutes before checking the Read endpoint for the new status.

 ```json
 {